Section 91B of the Residential Tenancies Act 1997 (Vic) (‘RT Act’) provides that:

 - be accompanied by documentary evidence (if required) to support the reason for giving the notice; and

 - specify the termination date.

-An application for a possession order supported by a Notice to Vacate that fails to comply with the six conditions is incapable of invoking VCAT’s juris-diction.
-Such an application should be struck out at VCAT.
+An application for a possession order supported by a Notice to Vacate that fails to comply with the six conditions is incapable of invoking VCAT’s jurisdiction.
+Such an application should be dismissed at VCAT.
 The Notice to Vacate cannot be amended to confer jurisdiction upon VCAT.

 Validity of Notices to Vacate

 Any Notice to Vacate should be checked carefully to ensure that it is valid.

 Common mistakes on Notices to Vacate that render them invalid include: